Artists

 Repertory

-Leading roles in John Cranko’s Onegin (Tatiana), Kenneth MacMillan’s Romeo & Juliet (Juliet), The Nutcracker (Clara), Giselle (Giselle), Sleeping Beauty (Aurora), Graeme Murphy's Giselle (Giselle), Swan Lake (Odette, Odile), La Bayadere (Nikia, Gamzatti), Don Quixote (Kitri), Shim Chung (Shim Chung), Bingxian Liu's The Love of Chunhyang (Chunhyang), Jiři Kylian's Petite Mort, Nacho Duato’s Duende, Nacho Duato’s Multiplicity, Nacho Duato’s Na Floresta, Hans Van Manen’s Black Cake, William Forsythe’s In the Middle and Somewhat Elevated, Ohad Naharin’s Minus 7, Yong-Soon Hue’s Imperfectly Perfect, Jiři Kylian's Sechs Tanze, Heinz Spoerli’s All Shall Be, Yong-Soon Hue’s This is Your Life, Bingxian Liu's Korea Emotion and many other roles.
+Leading roles in John Cranko’s Onegin (Tatiana), Kenneth MacMillan’s Romeo & Juliet (Juliet), The Nutcracker (Clara), Giselle (Giselle), Sleeping Beauty (Aurora), Graeme Murphy's Giselle (Giselle), Swan Lake (Odette/Odile), La Bayadere (Nikiya, Gamzatti), Don Quixote (Kitri), Shim Chung (Shim Chung), Bingxian Liu's The Love of Chunhyang (Chunhyang), Jiři Kylian's Petite Mort, Nacho Duato’s Duende, Nacho Duato’s Multiplicity, Nacho Duato’s Na Floresta, Hans Van Manen’s Black Cake, William Forsythe’s In the Middle and Somewhat Elevated, Ohad Naharin’s Minus 7, Yong-Soon Hue’s Imperfectly Perfect, Jiři Kylian's Sechs Tanze, Heinz Spoerli’s All Shall Be, Yong-Soon Hue’s This is Your Life, Bingxian Liu's Korea Emotion, Bingxian Liu's The Ballerina and many other roles.